Atrial fibrillation: Left atrial appendage occlusion

 There is growing evidence that left atrial appendage occlusion therapy may reduce the risk of stroke in people with non-valvular AF as much as warfarin.
+The addition of left atrial appendage isolation to catheter ablation has reduced AF recurrence by 80% in patients with persistent AF.

 After surgery

 After catheter ablation, people are moved to a cardiac recovery unit, intensive care unit, or cardiovascular intensive care unit where they are not allowed to move for 4–6 hours.
 Minimizing movement helps prevent bleeding from the site of the catheter insertion.
 The length of time people stay in the hospital varies from hours to days.
 This depends on the problem, the length of the operation, and whether or not general anesthetic was used.
 Additionally, people should not engage in strenuous physical activity – to maintain a low heart rate and low blood pressure – for around six weeks.